Common Contract Clauses Explained for Businesses

 Frequently Asked Questions

-2. Why is a severability clause important?
+Why is a governing law clause important?

-If you need help with types of contract clauses, you can post your legal need on UpCounsel’s marketplace.
+If you need help with common contract clauses, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.